Is 50 the new 40 for motherhood?

 'Sometimes they think I'm the grandma'

-Deborah, now the mom of two girls 9 and 13, says she's never felt judged or even singled out for her unconventional path.
+Deborah, who now has two girls 9 and 13, says she's never felt judged or even singled out for her unconventional path.
 Part of the reason for that, she suggests, is that she's raising her children in the New York area, where midlife mothering is fairly common.

 "I think when my kids were little, like when I was in the nursery school crowd, I don't even think I was the oldest parent," she said.
 "I mean, if you go to other parts of the country, sometimes they think I'm the grandma."